xiaogit00/building-block-explorers/README.md

-## Hi, welcome to the buidling block explorer series.
+## Hi, welcome to the building block explorer series.

 In this series, we'll be demoing how you can build common components of a block explorer with the Covalent API.